— Anh NGUYEN

 *An important side note on the difference between CO2 emissions & GHG emissions (so that stuff doesn’t all sound the same): GHG is “any gas in the atmosphere which absorbs and re-emits heat, and thereby keeps the planet’s atmosphere warmer than it otherwise would be”.
 The main GHGs in the Earth’s atmosphere are water vapour, carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O) and ozone.
 And CO2, well, it’s just one type of gas.

 Most coal-fired power plants are found in Asia: China accounts for 51.7% of world coal consumption, followed by India (11.8%) and the United States (7, 2%).
 Yet, the biggest consumers per capita are Australia (80% of their electricity comes from coal), South Africa (70%) and Poland (74%).

-It’s hard to skip on coal as our main energy fuel, as they are available in big quantities, distributed almost everywhere on the planet and can easily be transported.
+It’s hard to skip coal as our main energy fuel, as they are available in big quantities, distributed almost everywhere on the planet and can easily be transported.

 And we don’t just use it for electricity, even if it accounts for most burnt coal.
-Coal is the energy that fuels also the steel industry, cement manufacturing, food processing, paper manufacturing and alumina refineries etc.
+Coal is the energy that also fuels the steel industry, cement manufacturing, food processing, paper manufacturing and alumina refineries etc.

 Oil – who runs the world

-Same as coal, oil is a major source of energy, which fuels land and air transport petrochemical industry (plastics, soaps and detergents, solvents, drugs, fertilizers, pesticides, explosives, synthetic fibers and rubbers, paints, epoxy resins, and flooring and insulating materials), electricity and heating.
+Same as coal, oil is a major source of energy, which fuels land and air transport petrochemical industry (plastics, soaps and detergents, solvents, drugs, fertilizers, pesticides, explosives, synthetic fibres and rubbers, paints, epoxy resins, and flooring and insulating materials), electricity and heating.